Guide to Giving

 Estate and Planned Gifts

 Gifts through estate planning are a great way to support Kettering today and into the future.
 Bequests, gift annuities, life insurance and other financial plans are available, often with tax advantages for the donor and their heirs.
-Sue Weiss, Director of Philanthropy - Planned Giving, will be pleased to discuss planned giving opportunities with you and your financial/legal representative in person and in confidence.
+Cara Boeff, senior director of philanthropy - major and planned giving, will be pleased to discuss planned giving opportunities with you and your financial/legal representative in person and in confidence.
 Planned gifts are mutually advantageous to you and to Kettering University.
-To learn more, visit our planned giving website or contact Sue Weiss by phone at 810-762-9768 or by email at firstname.lastname@example.org.
+Download our Gift Planning Guide or Statement of Intent to get started.
+To learn more, contact Cara Boeff by phone at 810-762-9746 or by e-mail at firstname.lastname@example.org.

 Equipment / In Kind Gifts